EMR Remote Shuffle Service (ESS) is an extension provided by E-MapReduce (EMR) to optimize shuffle operations of compute engines.

 - A large number of small-size network packets exist in a shuffle read task.
 This causes connection reset.

 - A large number of small-size I/O requests and random reads exist in a shuffle read task.
 This causes high disk and CPU loads.

-- When thousands of mappers (M) and reducers (N) are used, a large number of connections are generated, which makes it difficult for jobs to run.
-The number of connections is calculated by using the following formula: Number of connections = M × N.
+- If thousands of mappers (M) and reducers (N) are used, a large number of connections are generated, which makes it difficult for jobs to run.
+The number of connections is calculated by using the following formula: M × N.

 - The Spark shuffle service runs on NodeManager.
 If the amount of data involved in shuffling is extremely large, NodeManager will be restarted.
 This affects the stability of YARN-based task scheduling.